Nedelis/jsonconfig4fabric/README.md

 # jsonconfig4fabric

-Welcome to the jsonconfig4fabric documentation!
-Here you can find out how to use this utility.
+Welcome to the jsonconfig4fabric!
+This is relatively simple utility for creating and use .json configs in your mods.
+Here you can find out how to use jsonconfig4fabric.

 <img src="https://github.com/Nedelis/jsonconfig4fabric/blob/main/jsonconfig4fabric_logo.png?raw=true" alt="logo" width="200px">

+**This README is for the version 2.0b!**

 # Table of contents:
 1. [Installation](#installation)